mt-digital/rda-lod/docs/final_p6_plan.md

 To create clusters of common datasets for the entire corpus of DataONE and ICPSR is likely a computational challenge.
 Indeed, this may be an important feature of this project going forward, to solve this computational challenge.
-In _A generalized topic modeling approach for automatic document annotation_, Tuarob, et al., 2015, the authors use only 1,000 documents and only consider tags.
+In [_A generalized topic modeling approach for automatic document annotation_, Tuarob, et al., 2015](http://www.personal.psu.edu/szt5115/publications/2015_IJDL_Annotation.pdf), the authors use only 1,000 documents and only consider tags.
+Still, it will likely be more indicative of commonality than geospatial clustering with DDI metadata, which in ICPSR has no explicit coordinates for its locations.

 ### 3rd Party Web Linking